larrytheliquid/generic-reuse/ArtifactOverview.md

 Our artifact is a formalization of the code presented in our paper in the depedently typed Cedille proof assistant.
 The primary means of interacting with Cedille is through an Emacs mode.
 To type check a file in Cedille, open a file in Emacs whose extension is `.ced`.
-The code should be black and white, and the mode displayed at the bottom of the buffer should be "(cedille)".
+The code should be colored black, and the mode displayed at the bottom of the buffer should be `(cedille)`.

-Pressing `M-s` (the meta key, e.g. the alt key, and the character 's') checks the file, which adds syntax highlighting and adds navigation mode (navi) to the bottom of the buffer, which should now display "(cedille navi)".
+Pressing `M-s` (the meta key, e.g. the alt key, and the character 's') checks the file, which adds syntax highlighting and adds navigation mode (navi) to the bottom of the buffer, which should now display `(cedille navi)`.
 The file passed type checking if pressing `r` results in the message "No errors." at the bottom of the file buffer.
+Note that navi mode is a navigation-only mode.
+To edit the file, (for example, to manually insert a syntax or type error), press `q` to quit navi mode.
+After editing, press `M-s` to re-check the file (and `r` to ensure there are no errors, or to jump to the first error location if there is one).

 This is all that is required to evaluate our artifact.
 The subsequent parts go over particular files and contained definitions in